VegOut

 The resource equation

-Stevan Hobfoll's Conservation of Resources theory, first published in the American Psychologist in 1989, offers the clearest framework I've found for understanding this.
+Stevan Hobfoll's Conservation of Resources theory, first published in the American Psychologist in 1989, offers one of the clearest frameworks for understanding this.

 The theory's basic principle is simple: people strive to retain, protect, and build resources — and stress occurs when those resources are threatened, lost, or depleted without adequate return.